-For the Airport Area, Policy Action 1A requires new development standards that will further enhance the City's ability to establish quality mixed-income communities.
+For the Airport Area, Policy Actions 1A and 4J require new development standards that will further enhance the City's ability to establish quality mixed-income communities while helping to mitigate and/or avoid possible environmental considerations in the area.
+Examples include feasible and appropriate noise mitigation and possibly enhanced air filtration systems for buildings to reduce exposure of future resident to these environmental factors.